rwitesh/rwitesh/README.md

 Hi, I'm Rwitesh Bera.
 I’m a software engineer based in India.
-I was born and brought up in a village.
-Back then, we had an old Windows PC at home, and I used to spend hours playing retro games on it.
-That’s what made me fall in love with computers- and that fascination has only grown over the years.
+Back when I was in school, we had an old Windows PC at home, and I used to spend hours playing retro games on it.
+That’s what made me fall in love with computers and that fascination has only grown over the years.

 ### A bit about my journey...